DReigada/ACL-Project/README.md

-# ACL-Project
+# ACL-Project1
- Algorithms for Computational Logic Project
+ Algorithms for Computational Logic Project part 1

- ### To compile:
+ ### To compile (the project and lingeling):
  ./compile.sh

  ### To run using the lingeling compiled with the compile script: